-- e) setting proportionate expectations with regard to the arrangements, strategies and processes that investment firms are required to set in accordance with Article 24 of Directive (EU) 2019/2034 to assess and maintain on an ongoing basis the amounts, types and distribution of internal capital and liquid assets that they consider adequate to cover the nature and level of risks which they may pose to others and to which the investment firms themselves are or may be exposed (ICARAP). - 23.
-Given that the focus of the guidelines is on the supervisory process and on interaction between the competent authorities and the investment firms for the SREP, these guidelines do not address questions of transparency and public disclosure of SREP outcomes and supervisory measures, particularly in relation to additional own funds requirement and Pillar 2 Guidance. - 24.
-These guidelines do not introduce any additional reporting obligation and assume that the assessments specified in the guidelines are made on the basis of information already being collected by competent authorities as part of regular reporting, or to which competent authorities have access.
+- b. building a minimum supervisory engagement model, where the frequency, depth and intensity of the assessments vary depending on the category of the investment firm; - recognising the possibility to adjust the granularity of assessment depending on the size and business model of the investment firm, and the nature, scale and complexity of its activities; - d. envisaging different depth of assessment of governance arrangements and firm-wide controls, considering that investment firms with a more complex organisation or with a larger scale are expected to have more sophisticated governance arrangements; - e. setting proportionate expectations with regard to the arrangements, strategies and processes that investment firms are required to set in accordance with Article 24 of Directive (EU) 2019/2034 to assess and maintain on an ongoing basis the amounts, types and distribution of internal capital and liquid assets that they consider adequate to cover the nature and level of risks which they may pose to others and to which the investment firms themselves are or might be exposed (ICAAP and ILAAP). - 23.
+Given that the focus of the guidelines is on the supervisory process and on interaction between the competent authorities and the investment firm for the SREP, these guidelines do not address questions of transparency and public disclosure of SREP outcomes and supervisory measures, particularly in relation to additional own funds requirements and Pillar 2 Guidance. - 24.
+These guidelines do not introduce any additional reporting obligation and assume that the assessments specified in the guidelines are made on the basis of information already being collected by competent authorities as part of regular reporting, or to which competent authorities have access (e.g. internal risk reports, management body documents, ICAAP and ILAAP documents etc.).
 However, where necessary, competent authorities should be able to request additional information from the investment firm.